sameerkatija/sc-advance-web-class/README.md

 It helps manage complexity by breaking down the problem into simpler, more manageable parts.

 **Example:** An abstract Shape class with abstract methods like `draw()` that must be implemented by subclasses like `Circle` and `Rectangle`.

-## Object prototypes

-Prototypes are the mechanism by which JavaScript objects inherit features from one another.

 ### Benefits of OOP